astropy/photutils/docs/photutils/isophote.rst

 See the documentation for the Ellipse class for details.

-Refer to the examples in the notebooks for how to start using the package.
+Refer to the examples in the notebooks in `astropy-tutorials` for how to start using the package.

 Refer to the API documentation below for the detailed description of each class, method, and parameter.